Facebook Ads KPIs

 Ad relevance

-The so-called ad relevance of an ad used to consist exclusively of one value, namely the "relevance score".
+The so-called ad relevance of an advert used to consist exclusively of one value, namely the “relevance score”.
 Facebook has now subdivided this value into 3 metrics, which significantly simplifies the evaluation of the advertising campaign.

 Instead of the relevance rating, you can now use the quality rating, the engagement rate ranking and the conversion rate ranking.
 How exactly these values are actually determined by Facebook is not known.

-Quality classification
+Quality categorisation

 Engagement rate ranking